SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## ~if
 Outputs inner content if expression evaluates to true, otherwise evaluates any elif blocks, finally outputting content of any else block present
+Parameters:
+- condition(conditional expression) An expression that evaluates to either true or false

 ## ~image
 Renders an image tag